cakephp/docs/en/views/helpers/breadcrumbs.rst

         ['separator' => '<i class="fa fa-angle-right"></i>']
     );

-Customizing the output
+Customizing the Output
 ----------------------

-Customizing the templates
+Customizing the Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The BreadcrumbsHelper internally uses the ``StringTemplateTrait`` which gives
+The BreadcrumbsHelper internally uses the ``StringTemplateTrait``, which gives
 the ability to easily customize output of various HTML strings.
 It includes four templates, with the following default declaration::